 Activity 4: Splash in the Adriatic

-Slovenia may have only a bit coastline, but its ties to the sea are strong, and residents love spending time in the water.
+Slovenia may have only a bit coastline, but its ties to the sea are strong.
+And as you’ll see, residents love spending time in the water.
 But don’t imagine long stretches of beach lined with palm trees here.
 As one resident put it, “Those tropical beaches all look the same.
 Here we have beaches with character.”

 1 Great Place to Stay: Hotel Maestoso

 “Maestoso” means in a majestic manner.
 It is also appropriately the name of one of the breeding lines of the Lipizzaner horses.
 The Hotel Maestoso at the Lipica farm is centrally located for exploring the region.
 Its calming country atmosphere makes an ideal base to return to after a day of exploring.
-Packages that include admission to the interior of the park, allowing you access to the museum and the stables can be arranged in conjunction with your stay.
+Consider a package that includes admission to the interior of the park, with access to the museum and the stables.

-Perhaps the biggest bonus for staying at the farm itself is the ability to experience the thundering return of the mares each evening.
-As their dinner hour approaches, the mares run as a herd to the gates to the barn from the fields where they graze during the day.
+Perhaps the biggest bonus for staying at the farm itself is the thundering return of the mares each evening.
+As their dinner hour approaches, the herd gallops from the fields where they graze to the barn.
 You can ask at the entrance of the park the approximate time and where to await the spectacle.
 Website: http://www.lipica.org/si/kje-bivati/hotel-maestoso

 1 Great Place to Eat: The Sidewalk Cafes of Izola

 Izola is a tiny fishing village that retained a stronger Italian heritage than much of the region.
 You may even encounter locals speaking Italian here rather than Slovenian.
-The sidewalk cafes of Izola are the perfect way to explore new foods and enjoy a few favorites, all in one afternoon.
-Lunch can be a leisurely, multicourse affair as you wander from one café to the next, or find one with a selection everyone can agree on and spend time sampling shared portions.
-From meat and cheese starters, you can progress to briny anchovies in olive oil, or perhaps squid, then on to the pasta before a main course of fried or grilled fish.
+Explore new foods and enjoy a few favorites at the sidewalk cafes of Izola, all in one afternoon.
+Lunch can be a leisurely, multicourse affair as you wander from one café to the next.
+Or find one with a selection everyone can agree on and spend time sampling shared portions.
+From meat and cheese starters, you can progress to briny anchovies in olive oil.
+Or perhaps squid?
+Then on to the pasta before a main course of fried or grilled fish.
 Most of these eateries will be family owned and operated so feel free to ask questions about unfamiliar foods.

 Seafood primer: Small fish are a staple of the locals.
-They have many names and many methods of preparation.
-They may be served filleted or whole.
+They have many names and many methods of preparation and may be served filleted or whole.
 Tiny fish like anchovies or sardines would be eaten whole, including the bones.
-For anything much larger than a sardine it would be perfectly acceptable to scrape the meat from the bones on your plate.
+For anything larger than a sardine, just scrape the meat from the bones on your plate.